-- Put the engine oil on load after the engine is heated & the water temperature gauge indicates the needle to be in the green zone. - If excessive black smoke is visible, then the paper element of air cleaner, Fuel injection pump or nozzles should be checked. - 3.
+- 1. Put the engine oil on load after the engine is heated & the water temperature gauge indicates the needle to be in the green zone. - 2.
+If excessive black smoke is visible, then the paper element of air cleaner, Fuel injection pump or nozzles should be checked. - 3.
 Do not run the engine without load for more than 2 minutes.
 It is better to stop the engine rather than run it idle.
 This will help in saving of fuel.

-CLUTCH & BRAKES
+BRAKES

-- 1. Do not reduce the power of the power of the engine by depressing the clutch halfway.
-Instead use low gear. - 2.
-If the tractor has to be stopped for a long period, it is advisable to bring the transmission in neutral position & release the clutch pedal. - 3.
-Do not over ride the clutch & brake pedals. - 4.
+- 1. If the tractor has to be stopped for a long period, it is advisable to bring the transmission in neutral position. - 2.
+Do not over ride the brake pedals. - 3.
 While coming down from a slope, reduce the engine throttle & use low gear.
 Do not depend only on the brakes for stoppage.